Why you might want to move

 - Is the area you have chosen safe?
 Will it be as nice in winter as it is in summer?

 - What are the local amenities?
-Is it close to a bank, post office or shops?
+Is it close to a bank, GP surgery and shops, and can you access them easily?

 - Will you still be able to do all the things you like to do?